aya-prover/aya-dev/.github/README.md

 ## What to expect?

+It might be concerning to a lot of people that Aya is written in Java, because a common misconception is that whatever wriiten in Java will be (1) slow and (2) require a Java runtime installed separately to run.
+Neither of them are true: (1) Aya codebase is very small and we rely on as little external dependencies as possible, (2) Aya releases are self-contained and are *designed to run on Java-free environments* (see [GitHub Releases]).

 + Dependent types, including Π-types, Σ-types, indexed families, etc.
   You could write a [sized-vector type][gadt].
 + Set-level cubical type theory (XTT).